-Opening in 2012, AEIOU's Bundaberg centre has the capacity to enrol 12 children on a full-time basis.
-The centre is located on Central Queensland University's Bundaberg Campus under a Long day Care Childcare licence to enable flexibility for families, ensuring parents and carers can remain in the workforce, access resources and genuine support while their children receive therapy and education to help them reach their own individual milestones.
+Opening in 2012, AEIOU's Bundaberg centre has the capacity to enrol 12 children with autism on a full-time basis.
+The centre is located on Central Queensland University's Bundaberg Campus under a Long Day Care Childcare licence to enable flexibility for families, ensuring parents and carers can remain in the workforce, access resources and genuine support while their children receive early intervention therapy and education to help them reach their own individual milestones.
 The centre is a result of local community lobbying for local services to meet their community's needs.

 The service is managed by Kerri-Leigh Bacelar, who first joined AEIOU in 2016.
 Kerri-Leigh is passionate about the Bundaberg community, and enjoys hosting regular community workshops to bring local parents, carers and professionals with an interest in autism together.
 In addition to this, Kerri enjoys working closely with the children and her team, celebrating each child's individual successes.